 Sometimes road trip planning consists of packing a few items and fueling up the car, before heading on a spontaneous journey to who knows where.
 But not when it comes to driving the Alaska Highway.

 This is a travel adventure that requires months of planning.
-And sometimes the information isn’t easy to come by, which is why I’ve written this Milepost Review.
+And sometimes the information isn’t easy to come by, which is why I’ve written this Milepost Alaska 2024 Review.
+Did you know this is the 76th edition of the revered guidebook?

 Just ask anyone who’s tried to book lodging on the Alaska Highway or one if its tributary roads.
 Emails go unanswered or phone messages are never returned because businesses come and go so quickly and the listing you found on the Internet is no longer correct.
 But I have the answer for you in two words—The Milepost (check pricing here).

-When Alan and I announced on the My Itchy Travel Feet page on Facebook that we were going to drive the Alaska Highway and some of its tributaries, comments and advice came flooding in.
+Back when Alan and I traveled the Alaska Highway, we announced the trip on the My Itchy Travel Feet page on Facebook.
+Soon advice came flooding in.
 Everyone told us we absolutely needed a copy of The Milepost if we were traveling the roads in Alaska, British Columbia or the Yukon.

 As luck would have it, the folks at Morris Communications Company offered a copy for our Milepost review.
 When the book arrived at our Montana headquarters, Alan and I quickly realized why it’s called “the bible of North Country travel.”